ildella/svelte-marked/README.md

 [![npm](https://img.shields.io/npm/dw/svelte-marked)](https://www.npmjs.com/package/svelte-marked)
 ![NPM](https://img.shields.io/npm/l/svelte-marked)

 A markdown parser that renders into Svelte Components.
-Inspired by [ReactMarkdown](https://github.com/remarkjs/react-markdown).
 Forked from [svelte-markdown](https://github.com/pablo-abc/svelte-markdown/pulls) cause it was not merging PRs or upadting the project since December 2023.

 This is the same code as `svelte-markdown` with up-to-date dependencies and removed deprecated dependencies.
+It keeps using [marked](https://github.com/markedjs/marked/).

 ## Installation